timdeschryver/timdeschryver.dev/content/blog/the-simplicity-of-net-endpoints/index.md

 ```

 In traditional MVC ASP.NET API applications, you'll find controllers that include one or more routes.
-Because of this, a controller file can quickly become cluttered and often requires multiple constructor arguments.
+Because of this, the controller quickly becomes bloated and it often requires multiple constructor arguments.
 In production code, this isn't something that we have to think of because the dependency framework of your choice takes care of this.
 But still, a constructor that takes a lot of arguments is a bad practice and might be a problem in the future (e.g. when you need to move things around), if it isn't already causing troubles (e.g. in test setups).

 To give an example, we start with the following controller.
 In this case, we're keeping the example lightweight and only add one dependency to the customers' repository.